saisai/misc-1/sat/nov18.md

   * what is the SAT problem?
   * a brief history of SAT solvers
   * what problems can be translated into SAT problems?
-  * Examples: 8 Queen, Sudoku, install problem
+  * examples: 8 Queen, Sudoku, install problem
-  * The conda package installer and Anaconda
+  * the conda package installer and Anaconda
+  * summary

 What is the SAT problem?